european-modelling-hubs/RespiCompass/round1_2425_influenza.md

 ### Shared Assumptions
 List of shared assumptions
-- Vaccination coverage in 65+ as outlined in the scenario axes
+- Vaccination coverage in 65+ age group as outlined in the scenario axes
 - Teams should maintain vaccination coverage in other age groups at the same levels as the 2023/2024 winter season
 - VE against laboratory confirmed ILI case of 40% few days after inoculation
 - There is sufficient vaccine supply.